equinor/ert/docs/reference/configuration/keywords.rst

         ANALYSIS_SET_VAR OBSERVATIONS AUTO_SCALE *

 This will go through all the observations and scale them according to how correlated they are.
-If would would like to only scale some observations, you can use wildcard matching:
+If you would like to only scale some observations, you can use wildcard matching:

 .. code-block:: text